coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

    fixpoint and cofixpoint is violated at some time of the construction of the proof without having to wait the completion of the proof.

+.. cmd:: Validate Proof

+   Checks that the current partial proof is well-typed.
+   It is useful for finding tactic bugs since without it, such errors will only be detected at :cmd:`Qed` time.

+   It does not check the guard condition.
+Use :cmd:`Guarded` for that.

 .. _showing_diffs:

 Showing differences between proof steps